josh-p-thompson/scrumptious/README.md

 ## Client

 The React.js client is housed in ```/client```.
 Implemented entirely with React Hooks, the front-end relies heavily upon the Material-UI and react-map-gl component libraries.
-I will provide a short summary of each component:

 ### ```<Nav />```